r1cm3d/account-lib/README.md

 ### Setup Local Environment
 Build application and run tests in a containerized environment is the easy way to run it isolated from environment noise.
-Although this is quite useful, but sometimes is necessary debug the application or even debug an integration test.
+Although this is quite useful, sometimes is necessary debug the application or even debug an integration test.
 In this case, run the follow command pipeline:
 ```shell
 ./configure && make && make install